Redesigning the flight change experience

 Know the audience and tell a story when presenting.

 If there is anything I could change about this project, I would facilitate more communication with our sponsor's point-of-contact, who is an experienced UX researcher that provided us great feedback on our design process.
 Under his guidance, we were able to narrow down the focus of our redesign and construct well-defined design guidelines for future prototype iterations.
-Additionally, he provided us with valuable resources and introduced us to new ideation methods such as using an opportunity canvas to synthesize data and finding common themes.
+Additionally, he provided us with valuable resources for synthesizing data and forming informative design decisions.